RECOGNITION SUTRA #15

 The more basic practice, then, was already described in the first paragraph of this section: simply pay attention to the spanda by which the energy of your awareness moves outward, then inward.
 Outward toward ‘objectivity’; inward toward subjectivity.
 It happens dozens or hundreds of times a day.
 When awareness pulls inward, whenever that happens in your day, let it pull further in then you usually do; if possible, all the way in to the core.
 Let it rest there for a timeless moment.
 A sacred still point.
 You may find that when it moves outward again, reality is a little clearer, a little fresher, a little more vivid.
 Contemplate the implications of that fact.

-So doing this mindfulness practice leads us to the attainment of our innate power.
-Next Kshemarāja defines that innate power:
+Doing this mindfulness practice leads us to the attainment of our innate power.
+Next Kshemarāja defines that power.

 Awareness is [referred to as] ‘innate power’ (bala) when it submerges the veils of [identification with] the body, prāṇa, etc. and allows its true nature to expansively emerge.